-B2B software sales a never-ending process of prospecting, outreach, more outreach, closing sales, and then repeating.
+B2B software sales is a never-ending process of prospecting, outreach, more outreach, closing sales, and repeating the actions over and over.
 One of the best ways to maintain your “sales pipeline” is by creating a consistent flow of qualified leads and managing your CRM.
 According to Technology Advice, companies that use pipeline monitoring experience 28% more development than those that do not.

 Here are ways to gradually grow your sales pipeline to increase your sales:

 The phases of your B2B software sales pipeline need to be aligned with your buyer’s journey.
-The buyer’s journey is composed of three phases:
+The buyer’s journey is composed of three stages:

-Consideration: Your leads know their problem, and are looking for solutions.
+Consideration: Your leads know their problem and are looking for solutions.
+The potential buyer is considering solutions to their pain or problem, which your product can answer.

 With the buyer’s journey in mind, the phases of your B2B software sales process could be: